padro89/snakemake-workflow-cnag/README.md

 ### Integrate everything toghether
 - I should probably make subworkflows for different options in the config.
 - Should I use the config for everything, or should I use params?
+- I can use Python `if()` inside any rule to change the workflow according to specified parameters.

 ### Add conda dependencies to the each step in the Snakemake workflow